UK banks scrap dividends on coronavirus fears, pressure on bonuses

 The statements from British lenders come after the European Central Bank (ECB) last week asked euro zone lenders to skip dividend payments and share buybacks until October at the earliest, and use their profits to support the economy.

-Several of Europe's largest lenders, including UniCredit, and Societe Generale have already announced they will hold off paying 2019 dividends for now.
+Several of Europe's largest lenders, including UniCredit, and Societe Generale, have already announced they will hold off paying 2019 dividends for now.

-However there are some hold outs.
+However, there are some hold outs.
 Swiss banking giants UBS and Credit Suisse have both said they plan to press ahead with 2019 dividends despite their home regulator urging caution over payouts.

-The move to scrap 2019 shareholder distributions is expected to free up capital that banks can instead lend to businesses and consumers rocked by the Covid-19 pandemic.
+The move to scrap 2019 shareholder distributions is expected to free up capital that banks can instead lend to businesses and consumers rocked by the coronavirus pandemic.

 But some analysts believe cancelling dividends could actually harm the supply of credit to the real economy.

-"We note that euro area bank market capitalization fell on 30 March by the same as the 30 billion euros ?saved? by its dividend ban on Friday 27 March,? analysts at Bank of America Merrill Lynch said in a note to clients, referring to the ECB's move.
+"We note that euro area bank market capitalization fell on 30 March by the same as the 30 billion euros 'saved' by its dividend ban on Friday 27 March," analysts at Bank of America Merrill Lynch said in a note, referring to the ECB's move.

 The European Union's banking watchdog said earlier on Tuesday that banks should be "conservative" in how they award bonuses to preserve capital and keep lending during the coronavirus pandemic.